-T Benicio Gonzales, MSW, PMP, Interim Director
+T Benicio Gonzales, MSW, PMP, Director

 T serves the residents of Louisville as Director for the Center for Health Equity.
 T began working of the Center for Health Equity in 2010 to coordinate the department’s Racial Healing and Equity Initiative.
 T supports the department’s strategy to deepen its focus on the root causes of health through authentic community engagement, strategic partnerships, addressing data gaps and challenges, and through policy analysis and development.
 As an active community member, T is committed to numerous organizations, projects, boards, and community campaigns.
 T has varied interests, including: LGBTQ health, racial equity, crafting, and watching any TV show with Gordon Ramsay.

 T is originally from Texas and has called Louisville, Kentucky, home since 2006.
 T is a graduate of the University of Houston where T earned a Master of Social Work with a policy concentration.
 T holds a Bachelor of Arts in Social Work from St. Edward's University in Austin, Texas.
 T’s top strengths are: deliberative, analytical, connectedness, relator, and learner.

 Angela J. Graham, MPH, CPH, Community Health Administrator